Smallness of fundamental groups for arithmetic schemes: Smallness of fundamental groups

 \sn $(\mathrm{iii})$ If $G$ is topologically finitely generated, then $G$ is small. \end{proposition}

 \begin{lemma} If $G$ and $G'$ are small profinite groups, then their free product $G \ast G'$ is also small. \end{lemma} \begin{proof} For any finite group $A$, there is a bijection

-which maps $f : G \ast G' \ra A$ to the pair $(f\mid_G, f\mid_{G'})$, where $f\mid_G$ and $f\mid_{G'}$ are the restrictions of $f$ to $G$ and $G'$ respectively.
+which maps $f : G \ast G' \ra A$ to the pair $(f|_G, f|_{G'})$, where $f|_G$ and $f|_{G'}$ are the restrictions of $f$ to $G$ and $G'$ respectively.
 Hence we have the assertion. \end{proof}

-The following lemma is a profinite group version of Lemma 5 in \cite{Wilson}.
+The following lemma, \reflem{extension-closed} is a profinite group version of Lemma 5 in \cite{Wilson}.
 We can prove it by the same method, namely by employing the theory of ``variety of groups''.
 Here we prove this by purely profinite group theoretic argument.
 This proof is due to Professor M.\ Matsumoto.
+First we prove a lemma, which is crucial for the proof of \reflem{extension-closed}.